The Business Case for Diversity and Inclusion

 As such, talent leaders are in a position to educate their teams on strategies for sourcing more diverse talent pools and best practices for outreach and nurture campaigns.
 But they’re also in a position to affect the kinds of organizational change necessary to inclusive environments: holding hiring teams accountable for checking their biases during interviews, for instance, or strategizing with managers to cultivate cultures of belonging on their respective teams.
 After all, if new hires don’t stick around, the burden is back on sourcers to uncover more talent for the company’s diversity initiatives.
 And so begins a vicious circle of getting more candidates in the door who walk out as quickly as they walked in—because there’s no structure to support them once they’re there.

 We realized while writing Part 1 that talent leaders might find themselves in the position of having to argue for why their team’s resources should be allocated to diversity sourcing.
 Workplace diversity breaks cycles of discrimination and oppression, eases the struggle for representation, and increases respect among peers, yes—and those are powerful arguments in and of themselves.
-But there’s also a business case for hiring a diverse workforce, and it’s the one your C-levels might need to hear: Companies that embrace D&I strategies in all aspects of the business statistically outperform their peers.
+But there’s also a business case for diversity in the workforce, and it’s the one your C-levels might need to hear: Companies that embrace D&I strategies in all aspects of the business statistically outperform their peers.
 This likely isn’t news to you; but we’ve collected some of that data for you here.
 This way you can make your case based on the numbers if you need to.

 D&I Drives Employee Productivity and Performance